Moebius Models 1/25 1965 Plymouth Belvedere Kit First Look

 The body assembly steps consists of thirty six parts, including four side window glass pieces, parts not usually seen in model car subjects.
 Two items of note here – first, the interesting way the headlights are represented, with the clear lens of the headlight being trapped between the headlight bucket in the back and the grill in the front.
 Both the lens and the bucket are keyed with tabs that locate to pins on the grill.
 Second, the body casting is very nice – straight with headliner detail molded into the underside of the roof and very fine engraving for the chrome trim and body scripts – so fine in fact that I fear a single layer of paint may render them invisible.
 Fortunately there are decals for the 'Belvedere' fender scripts and the 'Plymouth' lettering on the truck and hood, just in case the paint does cover everything up.
 Finally, the body surface is very clean and smooth – no visible mold seams to clean up, and the surface is very smooth and shiny, a bit of a departure from the last few releases from Moebius.

-All in all another great looking kit from Moebius, and one I am looking forward to building soon.
+All in all another great looking kit from Moebius, and you can see this model built-up here.

 Thanks go to Moebius Models for the review sample.